JPForman/Ganesha-Kambucha/README.md

 ## Description

-_This is an application for a kombucha shop that has pages and routes for showing a list of kombuchas, adding kombuchas, editing kombuchas, and learning about the company._
+_This is an application for a kombucha shop that has pages and routes for showing a list of kombuchas with a set of attributes(flavor, cost, and amount left in keg), adding kombuchas, and learning about the company._

 _https://github.com/JPForman/Ganesha-Kambucha.git_